-Deferred offering costs, consisting of legal, accounting and other fees and costs relating to the Company's planned IPO, are capitalized and recorded on the balance sheet.
-The deferred offering costs will be offset against the proceeds received upon the closing of the planned IPO.
-In the event that the Company's plans for an IPO are terminated, all of the deferred offering costs will be written off within operating expenses in the Company's statements of operations and comprehensive loss.
-As of December 31, 2019, \$1.6 million of deferred offering costs were recorded on the consolidated balance sheet.
-During the nine months ended September 30, 2020, the Company wrote off deferred offering costs of \$3.0 million as, in May 2020, the Company withdrew its registration statement that was filed with the SEC in February 2020.
-As of September 30, 2020, \$1.7 million of deferred offering costs were recorded on the consolidated balance sheet.
+Deferred offering costs, consisting of legal, accounting and other fees and costs relating to the Company's IPO, are capitalized and recorded on the balance sheet.
+During the year ended December 31, 2020, the Company wrote off deferred offering costs of \$3.0 million as, in May 2020, the Company withdrew its registration statement that was filed with the SEC in February 2020.
+After the registration statement was withdrawn in May 2020, an additional